 - “E PLURIBUS UNUM” (Latin for “out of many, one”) and “IN GOD WE TRUST,” our country’s national mottos

-- “LIBERTY,” our country’s oldest motto, which has been on all of our coins throughout history
+- “LIBERTY,” an idea important to the founders of our country, which has been on all of our coins throughout history